Gram-Counting 101: A Comprehensive Guide To Ultralight Backpacking

-Another way to lighten your pack is to brush up on your map reading and route-planning skills.
-Many new backpackers, having been brow-beaten with the importance of hydration while active, will often carry far more water than is actually needed.
+Many new backpackers, having been brow-beaten with the importance of hydration while active, will often carry far more water than is needed.
+To avoid this another way to lighten your pack is to brush up on your map reading and route-planning skills.

 One of the quickest ways for an experienced backpacker to spot a ‘noob’ on the trail, is to walk past someone who has a Nalgene, or other bottle, clipped with a carabiner onto the outside of their pack.

-Dangling and swinging wildly with every step, this will affect your pack’s, ever important, center of gravity.
-It will, also, add to the perceived weight on your shoulders, as momentum carries it from side to side.
+Dangling and swinging wildly with every step affects your pack’s, ever-important, center of gravity.
+It will also add to the perceived weight on your shoulders as momentum carries it from side to side.

-Don’t be a noob!
-Place your bottle securely in the top of your pack, within a mesh pocket, or via compression straps, to prevent this unnecessary swinging.
+Pro-Tip: Don’t be a noob!
+Place your bottle securely in the top of your pack, within a mesh pocket, or via compression straps to prevent unnecessary swinging.

 - Prepackaged, freeze-dried meals can be convenient, but they are expensive, and often contain excess material packaging.
 More experienced backpackers usually opt to not use them, or if they do, repackage them into lighter, sealable bags.